msaher/efs/README.md

-A basic text editor from scratch - no libraries - where text is represented as a vector of gap buffers.
+A basic text editor from scratch (no libraries) where text is represented as a vector of gap buffers.

 # Acknowledgment